Article

 - the real comparison should center on X support, Japanese draft throughput, and queue movement

 If you are choosing a replacement this week, compare only three things: usable drafts per week, approval turnaround, and scheduled posts locked before the end of Friday.
+Use /articles/compare for the broader proof surface, /resources/prompts and /resources/templates for the first practical test, and /priceplan when you are ready to check rollout conditions.

-Sources checked on March 19, 2026
+Sources checked on April 9, 2026

 - Ending Support for X (formerly Twitter): https://help.later.com/hc/en-us/articles/33709975610135-Ending-Support-for-X-formerly-Twitter